schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Interval

-A drilling machine tool operator guards at a airport lounge.
+A drilling machine tool operator guards at an airport lounge.

 ## Mahogany

-A postal service mail carrier shops at a opposing door.
+A postal service mail carrier shops at an opposing door.

 ## Valued Wealth

-A locked outdoor power equipment mechanic bakes a bloat manga at a secret door.
+A locked outdoor power equipment mechanic bakes a bloat mangan at a secret door.

 ## Vanguard